Nepitwin/MicroApplicationFramework/README.md

 ### Async

 If you want to run multiple tasks in the background you can access them via the ApplicationContext and register individual tasks seperatly.
-The application now waits until all tasks are completed or the cancel event has been called by the ApplicationContext.
+The application waits until all tasks are completed or the cancel event has been called.

 ```
 public class AsyncApp: Application